History of Catholic education in the United States

-The History of Catholic Education in the United States extends from the early colonial era in Louisiana and Maryland to the parochial school system set up in most parishes in the 19th century, to hundreds of colleges, all down to the present.
+The history of Catholic education in the United States extends from the early colonial era in Louisiana and Maryland to the parochial school system set up in most parishes in the 19th century, to hundreds of colleges, all down to the present.

 Colonial era

 There was a small Catholic population in the English colonies, chiefly in Maryland.
 It supported local schools, often under Jesuit auspices.
 The Oblate Sisters of Providence, the first Black order of nuns, pioneered in educating Black children in the area, founding St. Frances Academy in 1828 (the first and oldest Black Catholic school in the US).

 Much more important were schools of New Orleans, under Spanish and French control until 1803.
 Well-to-do families sent their children to private Catholic schools run by Ursulines and other orders of nuns.
 The earliest continually operating school for girls in the United States is Ursuline Academy in New Orleans.
 It was founded in 1727 and graduated the first female pharmacist and the first woman to contribute a book of literary merit.
 It was the first free school and first retreat center for ladies, and first classes for female African-American slaves, free women of color, and Native Americans.
 In the Gulf Coast and Mississippi Valley, Ursulines provided the first center of social welfare in the Mississippi Valley, first boarding school in Louisiana and the first school of music in New Orleans.

 Some orders, like the Sisters of the Holy Family (the second order open to Black women), also educated enslaved children and other Black students who otherwise were not allowed to be taught.
 Specifically, they brought literacy and training in job skills to both free and enslaved black girls, especially through St. Mary's Academy (founded during the Civil War and still operating).

-The small Spanish Catholic communities in New Mexico and California, which joined the United States in 1848, had little in the way of organized schooling.
+The Catholic education system in place in Arizona, New Mexico and California, which joined the United States in 1848, had largely been dismantled by the Mexican government prior to the Mexican-American War as a result of the Mexican secularization act of 1833.

 Catholic universities were also founded during this era, and grew exponentially alongside parochial schools in the late 19th and early- to mid-20th centuries.
 The universities remained strong even after the parochial schools went into decline during the national religious upheaval of the 70s and 80s, and many continue to this day.